BodenmillerGroup/ImcSegmentationPipeline/README.md

 All pre-processing and downstream analysis steps are summarized in the `ImcSegmentationPipeline.ipynb` notebook.
 A rendered version of this notebook can be found here: https://nbviewer.jupyter.org/github/BodenmillerGroup/ImcSegmentationPipeline/blob/main/ImcSegmentationPipeline.ipynb

+For the main part of the analysis, you will need to install [Ilastik](https://www.ilastik.org/download.html) and [CellProfiler](https://cellprofiler.org/releases).

-Before running the analysis, you will need to setup the environment:
+Before being able to pre-process the data, you will need to setup the environment:

 1. [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)